Announcements, Events & Open Meetings

 One Health Conference "Making a powerful concept work for infectious disease" This conference will update delegates on current knowledge of the relationship between responsible use of antimicrobials and the spread of multi-resistant organisms.
 Speakers from the medical and veterinary professions, including the VMD CEO, Professor Peter Borriello, will highlight the issues and actions being taken and proposed to reduce the incidence of multi-resistance.
 Below is the Conference Flyer with Programme.

-The VMD & VPC Open meetings will be held on 8 October 2014.
+The VMD & VPC Open Meetings were held on 8th October 2014

 - 12/06/14 - Pharmaceutical Industry Information Day - Morning and Afternoon session recordings